FelixLabelle/felixlabelle.github.io/_posts/2026-4-3-first_steps_towards_a_better_research_management_tool.md

 Under the hood the methods are pretty simple:
 1. Vector (Abstract)
 	1. Pull in all papers for the RQ
-	2. Aggregate the vectors for each paper (mean, max, etc..)
+	2. Aggregate the vectors for each paper (mean, max, etc.)
 	3. Use that aggregate to find relevant papers
 	4. Return top-k excluding the papers shared
 2. Bibliographic